fastify/fastify/docs/Reference/Server.md

 ### `createRequestLogMessage`
 <a id="create-request-log-message"></a>

-+ Default: `false`
++ Default: `true`

-When logging is permitted, the user can fully customize their log settings to suit their needs without relying on the default settings.
+When logging is permitted through the `disableRequestLogging` parameter, users can implement the `createRequestLogMessage` function to customize their log management system.
+As a result, this setting allows users to produce a customizablelog message catered to their needs without needing to use the default layout.

-As a result, the user is no longer limited to the default layout.
-Please view the following example:
+Example:

 ```js
   const customMessage = 'incoming request'